shaoweilin/shaoweilin.github.io/_posts/2020-09-18-conditional-relative-information-and-its-axiomatizations.md

 The nice thing about the above categorical axiomatization of conditional entropy is that it fits into the view where the objects of study are spaces $$E, B$$ and fibrations $$\pi: E \rightarrow B$$ equipped with measures.
 The conditional entropy is the sum of the entropies of the fibers $$\pi^{-1}(b)$$ weighted by $$P_B(b)$$.

-## Is there an axiomatization of conditional relative entropy?
+## Is there an axiomatization of conditional relative information?

-We prefer to work with conditional relative entropy rather than conditional entropy.
+We prefer to work with conditional relative information rather than conditional entropy.
 Its axiomatization should tell us how it behaves with respect to products and coproducts of the measures being compared.

 Our axioms.
 Note the addition of the product rule.
 I'm not sure if the product axiom can be derived from the others when the state spaces are not finite.
 Perhaps it will follow from continuity and the fact that the limit of coproducts is the product of limits.